center-for-threat-informed-defense/summiting-the-pyramid/docs/analytics/task_scheduling.rst

   Scheduled Task Capability Abstraction - Created by SpecterOps [#f1]_

 Conversely, defenders can use the capability abstraction to create several different analytics, the most robust of which might detect on the invariant registry or file creation activity.
-As a first attempt at more robust analytic, we can start with the file creation activity.
+As a first attempt at a more robust analytic, we can start with the file creation activity.
 If we create a scheduled task via the Task Scheduler GUI in a test environment with Sysmon installed, we might expect to generate an Event ID 11: FileCreate.